ZenithGD/BlenderNoriPlugin/README.md

 ## Disclaimer
 Note that the Plugin is in an early stage and thus might have its problems/limitations.
 I would be happy to hear your feedback, so we could improve this together.
 I hope it helps someone in their final projects!

+## FAQ
+> The Nori description doesn't work!
+Note that this plugin creates the skeleton for the Nori scene description, but you will have to tweak some things yourself!
+> The description works, but Nori throws an exception while reading LDR textures!
+Nori only accepts 1/2/4/8-bit PNG textures, so you will have to convert them to this format first.
+> The UV mappings are mirrored!
+What do I do?
+This is a known issue but I haven't found a solution yet.
+As a workaround, you can just mirror the texture on the X or Y axis (you'll unfortunately have to find which axis is the correct one by yourself for now) and it will magically work :)